MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 - Azure Active Directory (Azure AD).

   > [!NOTE]
-  > If you've Microsoft 365, then your company most likely has Azure AD.
+  > If you have Microsoft 365, then your company most likely has Azure AD.

 - Azure AD Global Administrator permission